- Best Dash Cams for Honda CRV: Car Electronics Reviews by Vehicles Only

-If you’re riding a Honda CRV and are looking to buy a dashcam that works perfectly with your vehicle, you’re just on the right page.
+If you’re driving a Honda CRV and are looking to buy a dash cam that works perfectly with your vehicle, you’re just on the right page.
+The best dash cams for a Honda CRV are installed in a CRV easily, records good quality footage and are easy to use.

-We understand that choosing the right dashcam for your Honda CRV can be quite difficult because the market is flooded with tons of options by several different brands.
+We understand that choosing the right dash cam for your Honda CRV can be quite difficult because the market is flooded with tons of options by several different brands.
+All these brands claim to be great, but at Vehicles Only, we have installed and tested these for ourselves.

-Best Dash Cams for Honda CRV: Our Top 5 Picks
+Best Dash Cams for Honda CRV: Car Electronics Reviews by Vehicles Only

 So, we sifted through a good number of the best dash cams on the market to figure out the most suitable ones for the Honda CRV.
 And after several hours of testing and research, we handpicked our top contenders based on suitability for the CRV, performance, features, price and other important factors.

-If you’re concerned about how to protect yourself against false charges or how to prove your case to your insurance provider, the Rove R2-4K is a reliable, discreet device you should buy.
-It is not the cheapest option around, but it comes with a lot of useful features.
+If you’re concerned about how to protect yourself against false charges or how to prove your case to your insurance provider, the BlackVue DR750X-2CH is a mouthful to say out loud, but we think it’s the last dash cam you will ever need to buy.
+It is a reliable, discreet device you should try.
+It is not the cheapest option around, but it comes with a lot of useful smart features and an easy installation kit.

 Because it is made from high-quality materials, you can expect the dashcam to work in humid weather conditions without getting hot.
-And should your vehicle be involved in an accident, the Rove R2-4K has a surprise in store for you as it is built to be scratch-resistant and impact-resistant even though the body is made of plastic.
+And should your Honda CRV be involved in an accident, this dash cam has been built to be scratch-resistant and impact-resistant.

-The Rove R2-4K boasts an impressive set of features that gives real value for money.
-One of the first things you will notice is that it comes with an easy-to-install rotating suction mount that allows you to adjust its positions to suit your needs.
+The BlackVue DR750X-2CH boasts an impressive set of features that gives real value for money.
+One of the first things you will notice is that it comes with an easy-to-install 3M adhesive surface that can be attached to the windscreen or rearview mirror, allowing you to adjust its positions to suit your needs.
 It also comes with built-in Wi-Fi so you can instantly access and manage videos recorded from your mobile device.

 The video quality is clear enough to even clearly display number plates while you’re driving.
 In all, this device is evidently a top-of-the-line and state-of-the-art dash camera that indeed gives the best value for your money.